Shijia003/MH3511_Data_Analysis/README.md

 # MH3511_Data_Analysis
-This is a course project which is to analyze video game sales.
+This is a course project which is to analyze video game sales using R.